csgenetics/csgenetics_scrnaseq/README.md

 Path to the gtf annotation file.

 There are remotely hosted GTF files for the following species (remotely hosted path given):
-- Human: s3://csgx.public.readonly/resources/references/refdata-gex-GRCh38-and-mm10-2020-A/genes/genes.gtf
+- Human/Mouse: s3://csgx.public.readonly/resources/references/refdata-gex-GRCh38-and-mm10-2020-A/genes/genes.gtf

-By default the remotely hosted Human gtf is used.
+By default the remotely hosted Human/Mouse gtf is used.

 ```bash
 --gtf_path s3://csgx.public.readonly/resources/references/refdata-gex-GRCh38-and-mm10-2020-A/genes/genes.gtf